 (Michel de Montaigne, 1572)

-Introduction: Free Will Vs Determinism - Summary of Limited Free Will in a Necessarily Connected Universe - Philosophy Quotes on Free Will & Determinism - Links / Free Will, Determinism - Top of Page
+Limited Free Will & Determinism in a Necessarily Connected Universe - Philosophy Quotes on Free Will & Determinism - Links / Free Will, Determinism - Top of Page

 The problem of Free Will vs. Determinism has puzzled philosophers for thousands of years.
-It is a profound problem for without Free Will there can be no morality, no right and wrong, no good and evil.
-All our behaviours would be pre-determined and we would have no creativity or choice.
+It is a profound problem for without free will there can be no morality, no right and wrong, no good and evil.
+All our behaviour would be pre-determined and we would have no creativity or choice.

 Free-Will: Does any person have the freedom to transport their body to the moon, to float above the earth?
-Obviously we can build machines to do this, but in every case our freedom is limited by physical reality and the laws of nature and we observe this in everything we do - driving cars, walking, using lights at night. i.e. We are forced to abide by the laws of light, gravity and nuclear forces.
+Obviously we can build machines to do this, but in every case our freedom is limited by physical reality and the laws of Nature - and we observe this in everything we do - driving cars, walking, using lights at night.

 The important distinction is to say that we have Limited Free Will, the reason for this distinction will become apparent very shortly when we solve this problem.